hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 title: Message Analysis
 ---

-In the analytics tool you can go to the "*Message Analysis*" section to analyse the bot performance at a message level.
+In the Intelligent Analytics tool you can go to the "*Message Analysis*" section to analyse the bot performance at a message level.

 ![Message Analysis Left Menu](assets/message-analysis-left-menu.png)